rubber-duckie-au/dupmn/README.md

 MN03 123.45.67.89:49451 4xP6ZwspdJ6qRwzZUZW4VSLXxR3z15zYnwA6wc1CUWk9pCdjrA2 349acfcf2ea88ab0f9f165ebfd4b98273e260b813b757242e1f371d7075d3f94 1
 MN04 123.45.67.89:49451 4yUJe3fzQ8t11ukVULUrKfHUswujAwRWi33tTXp41rsEc9PENM8 6dbff523ae79c29c48bcd77231f15c0b8354daa2ea32cb46ed0dd0fe31ec7e82 0
 ```
-Using `dupmn install MCPCoin` will show you the masternode private key for that instance, the transaction must be obviosuly different for each masternode, you can't use the same transaction to run 2 masternodes, even if they're in the same VPS.
+Using `dupmn install DigitalNote` will show you the masternode private key for that instance, the transaction must be obviosuly different for each masternode, you can't use the same transaction to run 2 masternodes, even if they're in the same VPS.

-*Note: `dupmn install MCPCoin` will show you also a different rpc port, this is NOT the port that you have to add in the `masternode.conf` file, every masternode will use the same port (49451 in case of MCPCoin).*
+*Note: `dupmn install DigitalNote` will show you also a different rpc port, this is NOT the port that you have to add in the `masternode.conf` file, every masternode will use the same port (18094 in case of DigitalNote).*

 # <a name ="profile-creation"></a> Profile creation